ciurca/GoingFurtherBlog/content/posts/stupidity/index.md

 In order to minimize the rise of stupid people in positions of power you need to have certain societal values that promote not the show-off, but the cool-headed rational.
 Not the stupid, the intelligent.
 Actions, not words.
 The entrepreneur, not the rent-seeker (although some might be bandits, a lot of them are very stupid).
 It's important to make sure that when we take a certain action, we can help others as well.
 That we are intelligent in that sense.

 And so, in conclusion, I'm going to leave you with a quote by the great Marcus Aurelius:

 > **Waste no** more **time** arguing what a good man should be.
 Be one.

+Quote break.

+> This is a very long line that will still be quoted properly when it wraps.
+Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
+Oh, you can *put* **Markdown** into a blockquote.